Next James Bond: 16 actors who could be the next 007 after 'No Time to Die'

 Henry Golding went from being almost entirely unknown — outside of devout fans of the Beeb’s Travel Show — to being everyone’s top choice for James Bond with exceptional speed.
 One of the breakout stars of Crazy Rich Asians, Golding oozed the sort of charm and suave charisma that is a key part of suitability for the role of James Bond.

-Golding told Yahoo Movies UK in 2019 that Bond is a “dream role” for him and Last Christmas director Paul Feig agreed that he’d be a great choice, as long as he can helm the movie.
-The campaign starts here.
+Golding told Yahoo Movies UK in 2019 that Bond is a 'dream role' for him and Last Christmas director Paul Feig agreed that he’d be a great choice, as long as he can helm the movie.

 Boyega is a hugely charismatic figure who seems to take real joy in every role he plays.
 Given the strange, love-hate relationship Craig has seemed to have with the franchise, it could be a refreshing change to cast someone who will grab it with both arms.